Saussurea laniceps

-Saussurea laniceps (common name cotton-headed snow lotus, 绵头雪兔子 (綿頭雪兔子, cotton head(ed) snow rabbit)) is a rare snow lotus found only in the Himalayas including southwest China (in Sikkim in India and in Sichuan, Tibet and Yunnan in China).
+Saussurea laniceps (common name cotton-headed snow lotus, 绵头雪兔子 (綿頭雪兔子, cotton head(ed) snow rabbit)) is a rare snow lotus found only in the Himalayas including Nepal southwest China (in Sikkim in India and in Sichuan, Tibet and Yunnan in China).
 It might also occur in northern Burma.
 It grows above about 3200 m altitude on alpine scree slopes.
 It is reputed to have medicinal properties according to traditional Chinese medicine.
 Among the snow lotus, Saussurea laniceps is proven to be more effective for its anti-inflammatory and anti-nociceptive effects.